appdevdesigns/ab-production-stack/README.md

 ### **Required**
   The main user facing component using regular unencrypted http.
-Typically, there will be an nginx of apache layer on the server that handles the SSL/TLS on top of this.
+Typically, there will be an nginx of apache layer on the host server that does the SSL/TLS on top of this.
   - api_sails:
     - ports:
-        - "*[external port]*:1337"
+        - "`[external port]`:1337"

 ### **Optional**
   MariaDB.
 Expose it for debugging data or doing mysqldump backups.
   - db:
     - ports:
-        - "*[external port]*:3306"
+        - "`[external port]`:3306"

 ## Config